Photon-Dark Photon Conversions in Background Electromagnetic Fields

 Magnetars are neutron stars characterized by extremely strong magnetic fields close to or sometimes exceeding the critical value \cite{Turolla:2015mwa,Beloborodov:2016mmx,Kaspi:2017fwg}, and have been recently studied by the authors in the context of axion to X-ray conversion \cite{Fortin:2018ehg,Fortin:2018aom}.
-We expect interesting modulation of the magnetar photon spectrum due to photon-dark photon mixing in the vicinity of its surface where the magnetic field is strongest \cite{fortinsinhafuture}.
+Na\"ively, one expects interesting modulation of the magnetar photon spectrum due to photon-dark photon mixing in the vicinity of its surface where the magnetic field is strongest.

 In the case where the background insertion is an electric field, the relevant systems are the upcoming 10 PW-class optical laser systems.
 We note that for these lasers, the intensities $I\sim10^{23}\,\text{W}/\text{cm}^2$ are still lower than the quantum critical value $I_c=E^2_c\sim10^{29}\,\text{W}/\text{cm}^2$ corresponding to the electric field strength $E_c=m_e^2/e=1.3\times10^{18}\,\text{V/m}$.
 Non-linear QED effects are nevertheless an important target for these systems \cite{Bragin:2017yau,Hill:2017uxy} and photon-dark photon conversions may be relevant.